Group and Individual Anger Management Programs for Adults

 You'll regain control of your feelings and actions with skills you build through a combination of group and individual therapy:

-- One 90-minute group session per week for six weeks.
+- One 60-minute group session per week for a minimum of six weeks.

-- A weekly appointment with an Ascend clinician
+- Individual weekly appointments with an Ascend clinician, if needed

 - Medication consultation referral as appropriate